SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

     * "ULN should contain exactly 10 numbers"
 	* "ULN, FamilyName and Standard not found"
 - Standard
-    * "Provide a Standard"
+    * "Provide a valid Standard"
     * "Your organisation is not approved to assess this Standard"
-	* "StandardReference and StandardCode must be for the same Standard*
 - FamilyName
     * "Provide apprentice family name"